elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/in_out_raw_state.md

   ...
 }

-// Internally, the form "Select" component requires the selected option to be an object
+// Internally, the form "Select" component expects an object with a label and a value property
 // This will be the internal ("In") state of that field. interface AddressFormDataIn {
   country: { label: 'España', value: 'ES' }